Einzeloner/testprgm/README.md

  # testprgm

-The repository for testing out random stuff that I do.
+ A repo for random stuff and testing commands with some text files.